SalesforceLabs/dreamhouse-mobile-react/tutorial/step06_sobject_list/README.md

 ##### Before getting started

-If you are building your app from scratch: [Step5](/tutorial/step05_relevant_items/) needs to be completed.
+If you are building your app from scratch: [Step 5](/tutorial/step05_relevant_items/) needs to be completed.

 OR

-If you just want to practice this step: you can start editing [Step5 components](/tutorial/step05_relevant_items/) in this repo and run
+If you just want to practice this step: you can start editing [Step 5 components](/tutorial/step05_relevant_items/) in this repo and run

 ```